Start9Labs/nostr-rs-relay-startos/assets/instructions.md

 ## Initial Config

-It is highly recommended that you run a _personal_ relay, not a public one.
+It is highly recommended that you run a _private_ relay, not a public one.
 Private will be the default option when you open the config for the first time.
 You will not be able to save the config until you follow the instructions below.

-### Running a personal relay
+### Running a private relay

-Personal relays act as a personal backup for your posts, follows, messages, settings, etc. Without a personal relay, there is no guaranteeing these things will be saved anywhere, and they could disappear at any time.
+Private relays act as a private backup for your posts, follows, messages, settings, etc. Without a private relay, there is no guaranteeing these things will be saved anywhere, and they could disappear at any time.

-With a personal relay, only the whitelisted pubkeys will be permitted to post and save content to your relay.
+With a private relay, only the whitelisted pubkeys will be permitted to post and save content to your relay.
 So, at minimum, you must whitelist your own pubkey in hex format.
 The config will refuse to save until there is at least one pubkey in the whitelist.